linode/docs/docs/platform/billing-and-support/network-transfer-quota/index.md

 ### Why is My Linode's Quota less than My Plan's Quota?

-Your Linode’s transfer quota is prorated based on the Linode's creation date.
+**Your Linode’s transfer quota is prorated** based on the Linode's creation date.
 This means that a Linode you create mid-month will have a lower transfer quota than what’s listed on the pricing page, depending on how much time remains in the month.
 For example, if you create a Linode half-way through the month, it will come with half of the quota listed for your Linode's plan.

 The transfer quota is reset at the beginning of the next month, and you will see the full quota amount listed at that time.

-If you remove a Linode before the end of the month, then the quota it contributes to your pool will also be reduced, according to the date the Linode was deleted.
+If you remove a Linode before the end of the month, then the quota it contributes to your pool will also be reduced according to the date the Linode was deleted.

 For example, if you create a Linode on the first of the month, then your pool will initially include the full quota for that Linode's plan.
 If you remove that Linode half-way through the month, then your pool total will be updated and reduced by half the Linode plan's quota.

 ### How Overages Work

-If you use all available bandwidth in your network transfer pool, you can continue to use your Linodes normally, but you'll be **charged $0.02 for each additional GB** at the end of your billing cycle.
+If you use all available bandwidth in your network transfer pool, you can continue to use your Linodes normally, **but you will be charged $0.02 for each additional GB** at the end of your billing cycle.

 ### How to Mitigate Overages